zowe/docs-site/docs/user-guide/api-mediation/certificate-configuration-scenarios.md

         ```
         **Note:** Due to the limitation of `RACDCERT` command, this field should contain a maximum of 2 entries.

+  The following example uses an existing JCERACFKS certificate to for Zowe's z/OS components.
+For more information, see [this blog post](https://medium.com/zowe/master-zowe-certificates-use-an-existing-jceracfks-certificate-for-zowes-z-os-components-975ffa0d9f2f).

   **Example zowe yaml for scenario 4**

   This example is using an existing JCERACFKS certificate to for Zowe's z/OS components.
 Find out more details in [this blog](https://medium.com/zowe/master-zowe-certificates-use-an-existing-jceracfks-certificate-for-zowes-z-os-components-975ffa0d9f2f).